chi-initiative/LeafletSlider-tutorial/README.md

 # LeafletSlider-tutorial
-This is a tutorial repo to introduce people to using Leaflet Time-Slider plugin in a Leaflet map.
-Fork this repo and then work through this tutorial by writing into the blank html file.
+This is a tutorial repo, written by [Brian Geyer](https://github.com/geyerbri), to introduce people to using Leaflet Time-Slider plugin in a Leaflet map.
+Fork this repo and then work through this tutorial by writing into the blank index.html file.
 Once completed, your map will look like [this example map](https://geyerbri.github.io/LeafletSlider-tutorial/complete.html).

 ---
 - [LeafletSlider-tutorial](#leafletslider-tutorial)